ProxymanApp/atlantis/README.md

 It's completely **safe** since your data is locally transferred between your iOS app and the Proxyman app, no Internet is required.
 All traffic logs are captures and send to the Proxyman app for inspecting on the fly.

-Atlantis and Proxyman app do not store any of your data on any server.
+Atlantis and Proxyman apps do not store any of your data on any server.

-#### 4. What kind of data that Atlantis capture?
+#### 4. What kind of data does Atlantis capture?

 - All HTTP/HTTPS traffic from your iOS apps, that integrate the Atlantis framework
 - Your iOS app name, bundle identifier, and small size of the logo